 Honesty is the best policy

 This may seem like a no-brainer but many appeals ignore or downplay aspects of the factual record or holdings in other cases that are not favorable to their position.
 This is a mistake.
-You can be sure that the State or the Federal Government will point all of the negative aspects of your case.
-Appellate judges are also experts at spotting these deficiencies and if they decide that the inclusion or omission of a particular piece of information is misleading, they may be inspired to take an even closer look at the rest of your support with an extra critical eye.
+You can be sure that the State or the Federal Government will point out all of the negative aspects of your case.
+Appellate judges are also experts at spotting these deficiencies and if they decide that the inclusion or omission of a particular piece of information is misleading, they may be encouraged to take an even closer look at the rest of your brief with an extra critical eye.
 The best approach is to directly confront facts and holdings that are harmful to your argument, and explain to your panel why you should still win your appeal despite these negative facts or cases.

 The little things matter on appeal

 While the details always matter when you’re dealing with the law, they matter even more on appeal.
 The procedural rules and filing requirements on appeal are technical and confusing if you’re not an experienced appeals attorney.
 Most importantly, following these strict rules can be the difference between winning and losing an appeal.
-I’ve seen other lawyers not get their briefs in on time or fail to receive oral argument on appeal by not following an appellate courts rules and procedure.
+I’ve seen other lawyers not get their briefs in on time or fail to receive oral argument on appeal by not following an appellate court’s rules and procedure.
 If you want to receive relief from the appeals court, you’ve got to know how to follow its rules so that your best arguments can be heard.

 Respond directly to the trial court

 A trial can be a fast-moving, hectic event in which the trial court has to make many quick, snap decisions that can directly impact how fairly your innocence or your guilt is decided.
 An appeal, on the other hand, is an opportunity to take a step back, slow down, and really dig into what went wrong at trial.
-Your appeal must respond directly in the trial court’s decisions and any reasons given in support of those decision.
+Your appeal must respond directly to the trial court’s decisions and any reasons given in support of that decision.
 An effective appeal will show the appellate court exactly how the trial court got a decision wrong under the law and how that incorrect decision affected the fairness of your trial.

 If you received a conviction in Louisiana and are looking to overturn your conviction, contact the Law Office of Sam Winston for your free consultation today.